 4.2.
 Step 2 – Submission of Requests: Institutions submit their highest priority capital development needs to the Office of the Commissioner of Higher Education for evaluation.
 Each institution may submit up to one project per year and shall review the institution’s allocation for dedicated projects prior to deciding to submit a nondedicated project.
 Institutions may not submit project requests directly to the State Building Board or the State Legislature.

 4.4.
-Step 4 – Regent Points and Prioritization of Projects: The Capital Facilities Committee of the Board of Regents meets annually to review state funded projects and the quantitative scoring by the Office of the Commissioner.
-The Committee allocates up to 25 Regents’ Priority Points to the projects and submits a recommendation for the prioritization of state funded projects to the full Board of Regents, which adopts or amends the recommendation and takes final action.
+Step 4 – Board Prioritization of Projects: The Board meets annually to review state funded projects and the quantitative scoring by the Office of the Commissioner.
+The Board may choose to award additional points based on criteria and processes established in the priority guidelines (step 1).
+The Board adopts or amends the scoring provided by the Commissioner’s Office and takes final action.

-4.5.1 1 Project if legislative funding for dedicated projects equals $100 million or more
+4.5.1.
+1 Project if legislative funding for dedicated projects equals $100 million or more

-4.5.2 2 Projects if legislative funding for dedicated projects is between $50 million and $100 million
+4.5.2.
+2 Projects if legislative funding for dedicated projects is between $50 million and $100 million

-4.5.3 3 Projects if legislative funding for dedicated projects equals less than $50 million
+4.5.3.
+3 Projects if legislative funding for dedicated projects equals less than $50 million

 R741-5.
-Needs Analysis Points: Institutions receive up to 50 points for the calculated need of a nondedicated project based on an institution’s existing space inventory (including projects approved for construction) and assignable square feet per FTE space standards.
+Needs Analysis Points: Degree-granting institutions receive up to 50 points for the calculated need of a nondedicated project based on an institution’s existing space inventory (including projects approved for construction) and assignable square feet per FTE space standards.
 Assignable square feet per FTE space standards shall be based on industry best-practices and shall differentiate between institutional mission and institutional size measured by student FTE enrollment.
 Student FTE calculations shall exclude online and concurrent enrollment FTE.
 Institutions receive points for nondedicated projects where the institution has less assignable square feet per FTE than the space standards in a particular space category prorated for the percent of the project that space category occupies.
 Classroom and teaching laboratory space shall receive more weight than other space categories.

 6.1.2.
 These points may also be awarded if there is a substantiation of the threatened, imminent loss of the function should the project not be authorized, as is the case when natural disasters have destroyed a particular academic building or code violations cause the structure to be closed.
 Points awarded range from zero to 15 per project based upon the severity of liability or loss of function as determined above.

 6.2.
-Buildings that can no longer function for the purpose designed may be considered for “Facility Condition Points” as recommended by the Office of the Commissioner.
+Non-functional Facilities: Buildings that can no longer function for the purpose designed may be considered for “Facility Condition Points” as recommended by the Office of the Commissioner.
 Points may be awarded in instances where aging facilities do not pose a safety hazard but lack appropriate size, mechanical/electrical capacity or technology upgrades to accommodate modern instructional resources.
 The Commissioner’s Office should award points in this category only in exceptional circumstances and should strongly consider the impact of institutional actions that led to the existing condition.
 Points awarded range from zero to 15 per project based on the severity of liability or loss of function as determined above.

 6.3.
-An institution may receive a maximum of 15 Points awarded under both 6.1 and 6.2, and those points are then adjusted proportionate to size of the deficient buildings relative to the total square footage of the requested facility.
+Maximum Points: An institution may receive a maximum of 15 Points awarded under both 6.1 and 6.2, and those points are then adjusted proportionate to size of the deficient buildings relative to the total square footage of the requested facility.

 7.1.
 Weekly Room Utilization Rate (RUR) – An institution receives 10 points if it meets or exceeds the RUR standard set by the Board in R751 for Fall semester main campus classrooms.
-Institutions not meeting the adopted Regent standard receive a proportionate share of the 10 points based on the reported RUR score.
+Institutions not meeting the adopted Board standard receive a proportionate share of the 10 points based on the reported RUR score.

 7.2.
 Seat Occupancy Rate (SOR) – An institution receives 5 points if it meets or exceeds the SOR standard set by the Board in R751 for Fall semester main campus classrooms.
-Institutions not meeting the adopted Regent standard receive a proportionate share of the 5 points based on the reported SOR score.
+Institutions not meeting the adopted Board standard receive a proportionate share of the 5 points based on the reported SOR score.

 R741-8.
 Major Infrastructure Points: The Office of the Commissioner, in consultation with the Division of Facilities Construction and Management, may award points for major infrastructure projects that address critical life safety, fire and seismic deficiencies and the need to preserve and repair critical infrastructure such as utilities.
 Such projects do not receive Needs Analysis, Utilization, or Facility Condition points.
 Up to 60 points can be applied based on the degree of severity of need as follows:

-Amended May 20, 2011, September 13, 2013, November 14, 2014, May 17, 2019, and August 2, 2019.
+Amended May 20, 2011, September 13, 2013, November 14, 2014, May 17, 2019, August 2, 2019, and May 21, 2021